 Of course, you’ll have to remain disciplined and refrain from picking up any additional credit cards to enjoy this benefit.

-Debt consolidation is usally an option that people try to do to lower their over all expenses.
-However their are also downsides to debt consolidation.
+Debt consolidation is usually an option that people try to do to lower their overall expenses.
+However, there are also downsides to debt consolidation.